-Botnet’s are intended to follow specific instructions that are received from its C&C, the instructions are set of commands based on purpose and structure of the botnet.
-They install key loggers and that can be used to collect sensitive information such as credit card numbers, send spam emails, or even can help in conducting DDoS attacks.
-Botnet’s are not just capable of uploading reports and results of commands to its C&C server, botnet do what commander (C&C) tells them to do.
+Botnets follow specific instructions received from their C&C (Command and Control) to execute a set of commands based on the purpose and structure of the botnet.
+They install keyloggers to collect sensitive information, such as credit card numbers, send spam emails, or even assist in conducting DDoS attacks.
+Botnet’s are not just capable of uploading reports and results of commands to its C&C server.
+Botnet do what commander (C&C) tells them to do.

-What’s a botnet architecture looks like? and How it works?
+What’s a botnet command and control server architecture looks like? and How it works?

 So, for what purpose these bots are used?
 Let’s just consider an example of spamming.
-Generally, addresses which are sending spam are often blacklisted and automatically these emails will be flagged as spams as it is coming from those addresses.
+When addresses that send spam are frequently blacklisted, the system automatically flags emails as spam.
 How to overcome this issue and still be able to send as many spams as possible? well thanks to the zombies, using thousands of unique addresses it will be a cup cake for attackers to send emails, and make huge money out of it.

 Also considering the fact that C&C servers are much intended to conduct DDoS, things go like this, an army of zombies keeps sending a stream of false/dummy requests to the web servers continuously, and web server won’t be able to handle such huge multiple requests coming at a time leading to DDoS attack, criminals demands money from the owners in return of stopping such an attacks.

 A botnet is also capable of creating a zombie army and installing a password stealing software.
 These software’s can steal passwords of email accounts, bank accounts, and credit card numbers, then criminals will sell this information to make money.
 The more the zombie army grows more the money attackers make by doing illegal activities.